46OkuMen/46-okunen-monogatari/readme.md

 	* 46 Okunen Monogatari - The Sinkaron (J) B 4.FDI `md5: 60E4D019F0CEF79C3D2EA3D44E6BF70E`
 * Support is later planned for this hardware-compatible disk image:
 	* 46okunenm.hdi `md5: 2B00A01944048980647FCE7ADEF07F57`
+* If you want to use any of the utilities for yourself, I didn't really plan for that.
+Check back later when there are fewer hard-coded file paths.
+(You'll still need your own ROMs of course.)